DigitalGenius/genius-chat-widget-sdk-ios/README.md

     case onCSATPopoverCloseClicked
     /// Called when user submits a feedback session-end PopUp. case onCSATPopoverSubmitClicked
-    /// Called when widget success embeded, customer will be able to call launch Widget case onWidgetEmbedded
+    /// Called when widget success embeded, customer will be able to call launchWidget method case onWidgetEmbedded
     /// Called when widget finally launched
     case onChatInitialised